arunimshukla/Best-DeFi-Security-Practices/README.md

 ## DeFi Risk Insurance

-Much like any traditional insurance that protects insurance holders from a certain damage, DeFi insurance protects users from hacks & exploits, private key compromises or any security incident by purhcasing a premium.
+Much like any traditional insurance that protects insurance holders from certain damage, DeFi insurance protects users from hacks & exploits, private key compromises or any security incident by purchasing a premium.
 DeFi risk cover could be purchased by projects as well as end-users.
 In case of a security incident, projects can benefit from the insurance policy to strengthen their infrastructure or reimburse the affected users.
-Users can receive their hack compensation if they own a DeFi risk insurance.
+Users can receive their hack compensation if they own DeFi risk insurance.

 DeFi insurance is the solution to crypto's hacks & exploits problems.